At a glance

 Partnerships, their partners and different sources of income

-Partnerships come in a number of forms which include general partnerships, limited partnerships and Limited Liability Partnerships (LLPs).
+Partnerships come in several forms which include general partnerships, limited partnerships and Limited Liability Partnerships (LLPs).

 A partnership is normally treated as transparent for tax purposes.